jahan-addison/simplejson/README.md

 * `json::JSON::Load` static method to load large JSON from files or strings
 * `json::JSON::dump` method to pretty-print json

-* `json::JSON::dumpKeys` method to dump the keys of a `Class::Object`

-See more examples below and in `examples/` directory.
+See examples below and in `examples/` directory.

 ## Installation